olliechick/instagram-unfollowers/README.md

 * `path/provided/`
   * `username/`
     * `Followers.txt`
+    * `Report.html`
     * `Report.txt`
     * `archive/`
       * `Followers at yyyy-mm-dd hhmmss.txt`
+      * `Report generated yyyy-mm-dd hhmmss.html`
       * `Report generated yyyy-mm-dd hhmmss.txt`

-For each Instagram account, it keeps the most recent list of followers (`Followers.txt`) and report generated (`Report.txt`), as well as an archive of the follower list and report from each time the script was run.
+For each Instagram account, it keeps the most recent list of followers (`Followers.txt`) and reports generated (`Report.txt` and `Report.html`), as well as an archive of the follower list and reports from each time the script was run.

 ## Running the script